fixie-ai/fixie-proto/README.md

 buf generate --template buf.gen.yaml buf.build/fixie-ai/fixie
 ```

-If you'd prefer to use protoc, see the advice above about including Fixie protos in your own proto library.
+Note that this command builds the latest version of Fixie protos from BSR - no need to manage the proto files yourself.

 ## Using JSON instead

 If you'd prefer not to deal with protos, we've got you covered!
 All of our APIs can accept and return JSON instead.
-Just set your Content-Type header to `application/json` instead of `application/proto`.
+Just set your Content-Type and Accept headers to `application/json` instead of `application/proto`.

 Our OpenAPI spec matches the proto API.
 You can view it [here](https://petstore.swagger.io/?url=https://gist.githubusercontent.com/mdepinet/1382c315186d178f587f3d9ca382b74e/raw/be61192d0fe190e646cc52a494017ba7dbe3a33b/loader.swagger.json).